Harry Potter Movies Drinking Game - Hair of the Dog

 You-Know-Who

 Just as famous as the boy who lived is the dark wizard he defeated.
-However, unlike the joy people take in saying Harry’s name, everyone in the Wizarding World is afraid saying “Voldemort.”
+However, unlike the joy people take in saying Harry’s name, everyone in the Wizarding World is afraid to say “Voldemort.”
 Well, not everyone, but he is nonetheless the subject of many discussions.
 So for each time his name or one of his various aliases is uttered, take a sip.

 • Take a sip of your drink whenever a character utters one of the following: